 The LTIP 2016 is a variable compensation program with long-term incentive effects.
 Pursuant to the LTIP 2016, the plan participants may be granted so-called Performance Shares annually or semiannually during 2016 to 2018.
-Performance Shares are non-equity, cash-settled virtual compensation instruments which may entitle plan participants to receive a cash payment depending on the achievement of pre-defined performance targets further defined below as well as the KGaA's share price development.
+Performance Shares are nonequity, cash-settled virtual compensation instruments which may entitle plan participants to receive a cash payment depending on the achievement of pre-defined performance targets as well as the KGaA's share price development.
+As of January 1, 2019, the issuance of Performance Shares under the FMC AG & Co.
+KGaA LTIP 2016 is no longer possible.